jennabraun/rdm.gradient/README.md

 ## Getting Started

-These instructions describe the contents of this repository and will get you a copy of the project up and running on your local machine. *warning* arthropod identifications subject to change as morphospecies are IDed.
+These instructions describe the contents of this repository and will get you a copy of the project up and running on your local machine.

 See https://jennabraun.github.io/rdm.gradient for final work up